Toloka/docs/en/guide/concepts/remember-values.md

-[*remember_values]: Some quality control rules have the parameter which allows to calculate Toloker's responses from other pools.
-Depending on the rule, the dynamic window is measured:
+[*remember_values]: The parameter which allows to calculate Toloker's responses from other pools.

-- In tasks: the [Review results](reviewing-assignments.md) and [Majority vote](mvote.md) rules, the **Recent tasks to use** field.

-- In [control tasks](../../glossary.md#control-task): the [Control tasks](goldenset.md) rule, the **Recent control and training task responses to use** field.

-- In [task suites](../../glossary.md#task-suite): the [Fast responses](quick-answers.md) rule, the **Recent task suites to use** field.

 # “Remember values” parameter

 Some quality control rules have the parameter which allows to calculate Toloker's responses from other pools.
+It sets the dynamic window, which the values are recalculated within.
 Depending on the rule, the dynamic window is measured:

 - In tasks: the [Review results](reviewing-assignments.md) and [Majority vote](mvote.md) rules, the **Recent tasks to use** field.